-- a) Implement Government Integrated Office Management System (GIOMS) for internal use and implement Management Information System to interact with licensees gradually transitioning into a totally paperless institution. - b) Issue a "statement of reasons" while issuing new or amending existing regulatory instruments issued by the commission. - c) Prepare and implement a fund utilization guideline to establish internal norms of fund utilization. - d) Ensure the stakeholder's right to information through periodic disclosure through the official website of Commission. - e) Appoint spokesperson and Information Officer of the Commission and publish the information thereof on the official website of the commission. - f) Build a mechanism based on information technology to acquire the complaints from consumers and stakeholders, - g) Develop IEC (Information, Education and Communication) materials for creating awareness amongst the consumers and stakeholders on issues related to investment in the electricity sector, consumer electricity tariffs, electrical safety, etc.
+- a) Implement Government Integrated Office Management System (GIOMS) for internal use and implement Management Information System to interact with licensees gradually transitioning into a totally paperless institution. - b) Issue a "statement of reasons" while issuing new or amending existing regulatory instruments issued by the commission. - c) Prepare and implement a fund utilization guideline to establish internal norms of fund utilization. - d) Ensure the stakeholder's right to information through periodic disclosure through the official website of Commission. - e) Appoint spokesperson and Information Officer of the Commission and publish the information thereof on the official website of the commission. - f) Build a mechanism based on information technology to acquire the complaints from consumers and stakeholders, - g) Develop IEC (Information, Education and Communication) materials as well as a communication strategy for creating awareness amongst the consumers and